LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    steadfastness
-      A predicate definition is *steadfast* when it still generates only correct answers when called with unexpected arguments.
+      A predicate definition is *steadfast* when it still generates only correct answers when called with unexpected arguments (notably, bound output arguments).
 Typically, a predicate may not be steadfast when output argument unifications can occur before a cut in a predicate clause.